Key Takeaways

 Accurate demand forecasting is a critical aspect of inventory management.
 By leveraging historical data, market trends, and seasonality patterns, businesses can predict future demand and adjust their inventory levels accordingly.
 This proactive approach helps in meeting customer expectations, reducing carrying costs, and minimizing the risk of stockouts.

-Manual Inventory Management
+Manual Inventory System

-Defining Manual Inventory Management
+Defining Manual Inventory Systems

 Manual inventory management involves physically counting and recording stock levels using pen and paper or spreadsheets.
 This method requires dedicated personnel to regularly update inventory records manually based on purchases, sales, and stock movements.